LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/38-ZEC.md

 <sup>11</sup> He said to me, “To build her a house in the land of Shinar.
 When it is prepared, she will be set there in her own place.”

 > - <sup>a</sup> 2.
 A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimeters.
+> - <sup>b</sup> 2.
+A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimeters.
-> - <sup>b</sup> 6.
+> - <sup>c</sup> 6.
 An ephah is a measure of volume of about 22 liters, 5.8 U. S. gallons, or about 2/3 of a bushel.
+> - <sup>d</sup> 6.
+An ephah is a measure of volume of about 22 liters, 5.8 U. S. gallons, or about 2/3 of a bushel.
-> - <sup>c</sup> 7.
+> - <sup>e</sup> 7.
 A talent is about 30 kilograms or 66 pounds.
-> - <sup>d</sup> 7.
+> - <sup>f</sup> 7.
 1 ephah is about 22 liters or about 2/3 of a bushel

 ## Chapter 6